 Luckily, using condoms every time you have sex really lowers the chance of getting or spreading STDs.
 The other great thing about condoms is that they also protect against pregnancy, which means that using condoms along with the shot gives you awesome pregnancy-preventing power!

 How do I make the shot work best for me?

 To get the shot’s full birth control powers, you have to remember to get a new shot every 12-13 weeks.
 That’s about every 3 months, or 4 times a year.
-The shot must be given to you by a doctor or a nurse so you have to make an appointment and then remember to go to the appointment.
-It sounds simple, but sometimes things come up so you plan for that.
-You can use our birth control app to keep track of your upcoming shot appointments.
+Most of the time, a doctor or a nurse must give you the shot.
+So you have to make an appointment at a health center, and then remember to go to the appointment.
+But you also may be able to get shots at the health center to bring home and give yourself.
+You can use our birth control app to keep track of when you need to get your next shot, and any upcoming shot appointments.

 You can start using the birth control shot whenever you want.
 If you get your first shot within the first 7 days after the start of your period, you’re protected from pregnancy right away.
 If you get it at any other time in your cycle, you need to use another form of birth control (like a condom) for the first week after getting the shot.